When Gratitude comes to dinner

 As she walked across a lonely parking lot,

-a little item fell from her hand to the ground.
+a small item slipped from her hand and fell to the ground.

 He stooped, picked it up,

-The gray shroud lifted as her eyes opened wide in surprise.
+The dark shroud lifted as her eyes opened wide in surprise.

 His kindness warmed her sad heart, grown cold from the loneliness of her Winter.